biccsdev/biccsdevPersonalSiteV2/README.md

 # biccsdevPersonalSiteV2
-Second version of my personal portafolio, using react.
+Second version of my personal portafolio, using react, tailwind and firebase.